Boiler Size Calculator – What Size Boiler Do I Need?

 Combi boilers save physical space since they don’t require extra tanks.
 They can also save energy because instead of heating the whole tank, they only heat what is required at the point of use.

 However, combi boilers have limitations.
 They’re typically suited to small to medium-sized properties only, depending on the number of bathrooms and household usage requirements.
+A combi boiler with an 18–24 kW output is recommended if you live in a 1-bed flat with five radiators and one bathroom.

 Another factor when considering a combi-boiler is the water pressure requirements that enable the system to work effectively.